tusharsial/tusharsial.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi Everyone, I'm Tushar": true
+title: "Hi Everyone, I'm Tushar"
+excerpt: "About me"
+author_profile: true
 redirect_from:
   - /about/
   - /about.html